What Does Catnip Do to Cats?

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

-An interesting phenomenon is seeing cats go off-their-scratcher for catnip, which is an herb.
-Who knew that by sniffing or eating this plant that it would make cats act in interesting ways.
-For our entertainment or not, catnip has proven benefits for felines—but that still leaves us with the question, what does catnip do to cats?
+An interesting phenomenon is seeing cats go off their scratcher for catnip, which is an herb.
+Who knew that sniffing or eating this plant would make cats act in such interesting ways?
+Our entertainment aside, catnip has proven benefits for felines—but that still leaves us with the question, what does catnip do to cats?

 Where did catnip come from?

 Nepeta cataria, the scientific name for catnip, is an herb in the mint family.
+It can grow up to three feet high.
 Indigenous to Europe, it was transplanted to North America during European settlement.
-But, catnip isn’t the only herb known to get cats to boogie.
-A study suggests that valerian root, silver vine, and Tatarian honeysuckle can also make cats behave similarly to catnip.
+But catnip actually isn’t the only herb known to get cats to boogie.
+A study suggests that valerian root, silver vine, and Tatarian honeysuckle can also have a similar effect on cats’ behavior to catnip.
 These alternative herbs are safe, but here are 12 dangerous mistakes cat owners should never make.

 So, what does catnip do to cats?

 Cats are receptive to a volatile oil (an oil that evaporates in the air) found in the stems and leaves of the catnip herb.
 When cats get a whiff of catnip, they behave similarly to female cats in heat—erratic movements, strange howls, and all.
 This out-of-fur experience is due to the active ingredient in the oil, nepetalactone.
 It binds to receptors inside the cat’s nose and drives its sensory neurons crazy, according to Daniel Rotman, CEO of PrettyLitter.